tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * As a reminder, slack out the [PyViz Installation Guide](../../06-PyViz/Supplemental/PyVizInstallationGuide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.

 * Today's lesson deals heavily with statistical concepts, particularly probability.
-Try to be as clear as possible and be mindful of students who may become easily confused, as this lesson will push the boundaries of most students' comfort levels when it comes to statistics.
+Try to be as transparent as possible and be mindful of students who may become easily confused, as this lesson will push the boundaries of most students' comfort levels when it comes to statistics.

 * When overviewing the concept of probability distributions, also make sure to stress the notion of randomness.
 Probability merely implies that there is a chance that a specific result or event may occur but makes no guarantees, which is why results can differ with each iteration.

 * Once students are comfortable with probability distributions, namely normal distributions, students should be able to process the idea that Monte Carlo simulations on stock investments seek to chart the different paths (and probabilities) in which a stock can vary about its average daily return.
 Overview the code in detail so that this becomes more apparent.

 * Toward the end of class, students will begin applying Monte Carlo simulations to portfolio returns.
 Therefore, they will need to combine the concepts of portfolio optimization (taught in the Pandas unit) with the concept of portfolio forecasting (taught in today's lesson).
-Walk through the steps in detail as students can easily get lost in this myriad of technical concepts!
+Walkthrough the steps in detail as students can easily get lost in this myriad of technical concepts!

 ### Sample Class Video (Highly Recommended)